 The problem is that that on paper it may be true but in reality I am not sure that with all of the new rules and regulations in California that are designed to hamstring landlords, that investment opportunity actually pencils out anymore.
 From where I sit I see a huge shift in the rental culture over the past 10 years.
-I am not sure if it was born out of the great recession, a lack of new housing, a breakdown in social morays, an entitlement mentality or something else, but as much as we’d like to believe that having consistently bad tenants is a new phenomenon, I am afraid that it is not.
+I am not sure if it was born out of the great recession, a lack of new housing, a breakdown in social morays, an entitlement mentality or something else, but what I have seen in rental property damage over the past 5 years is unprecedented.

 I have a feeling that as landlords we have become targets and at the same time silently complicit with governments that at every level they seem to tread on the property right of owners and have turned a deaf ear to the plight of homeowners and property rights throughout the state.
 Is it because they know that we can’t do anything about it?
 I believe so.

 In the past, there used to be a sort of symbiotic relationship and partnership that allowed landlords to at least deal with problem tenants in both a legal and civil forum to at least provide some redress for problems and property damage that they caused.
 In today’s California, good luck, because there is no more serious criminal activity or behavior that actually lands anyone in jail for much of anything.